TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-28-how-to-mock-final-classes-in-phpunit.md

 ### 3. Own TestListener?

-Let's try all the methods of `TestListener`, enable bypass in them and see what happens:
+Let's try all the methods of `TestListener`, enable bypass in each of them by trial-error and see what happens:

 ```php
 <?php declare(strict_types=1);